Tim O’Reilly makes a persuasive case for why venture capital is starting to do more harm than good – TechCrunch

 How so?

-The typical VC model is looking for this high-growth company with exit potential, because it’s looking for this big financial

-return from an IPO or acquisition, and that selects for a certain type of founder.
+The typical VC model is looking for this high-growth company with exit potential, because it’s looking for this big financial return from an IPO or acquisition, and that selects for a certain type of founder.
 My partner Bryce decided two funds ago [to] look for companies that are kind of disparaged as lifestyle companies that are trying to build sustainable businesses with cash flow and profits.
-They’re the kind of small businesses, and small business entrepreneurs, that have banished from America, partly because of the VC myth, which is really about creating financial instruments for the wealthy.
+They’re the kind of small businesses, and small business entrepreneurs, that have vanished from America, partly because of the VC myth, which is really about creating financial instruments for the wealthy.

-He came up with a version of a SAFE note that allows the founders to buy out the VC at a predetermined amount if they ever become sufficiently profitable but also gives them the optionality, because periodically, some of them do end up becoming a rocket ship.
-But the founder is not on the treadmill of: you have to get out.
+He came up with a version of a SAFE note that allows the founders to buy out the VC at a predetermined amount if they ever become sufficiently profitable, but also gives them the optionality, because periodically, some of them do end up becoming a rocket ship.
+But the founder is not on the treadmill of: You have to get out.

 When you start saying, ‘Okay, we’re going to look for sustainable businesses,’ you look all over the country, and Bryce ended up [with a portfolio] that’s made up of more than 50% women founders and 30% people of color, and it has been an incredible investment strategy.

-That’s not to say that people who are African-American or women can’t also lead companies that are part of the high-growth VC model that’s typical of Silicon Valley.
+That’s not to say that people who are African American or women can’t also lead companies that are part of the high-growth VC model that’s typical of Silicon Valley.

 No, of course not.
-Of course, they could lead.
+Of course they could lead.
 The talent pool is just much greater [when you look outside of Silicon Valley].
 There’s a certain kind of bro culture in Silicon Valley and if you don’t fit in, sure [you could find a way], but there are a lot of impediments.
 That’s what we mean by structural racism.

-To your point about insular networks, a prominent Black VC, Charles Hudson, has noted that a lot of [traditional VCs] just don’t know have regular or professional associations with Black people, which hampers how they find companies.
-How has Bryce fostered some of these connections, because it does feel like traditional VCs are right now trying to figure out how to better do this.
+To your point about insular networks, a prominent Black VC, Charles Hudson, has noted that a lot of [traditional VCs] just don’t have regular or professional associations with Black people, which hampers how they find companies.
+How has Bryce fostered some of these connections?
+Because it does feel like traditional VCs are right now trying to figure out how to better do this.

 It’s breaking the geographic isolationism of Silicon Valley.
-It’s breaking the business model isolationism of Silicon Valley that says: only things that fit this particular profile are worth investing in.
+It’s breaking the business model isolationism of Silicon Valley that says: Only things that fit this particular profile are worth investing in.
 Bryce didn’t go out there and say, ‘I want to go find people of color to invest in.’
 What he said was, ‘I want to have a different kind of investment in different places in the United States.’
 And when he did that, he naturally found entrepreneurs who reflect the diversity of America.

 That’s what we have to really think about.
-It’s not: how do we get more Black and brown founders into this broken Silicon Valley model.
-It’s: how do we go figure out what the opportunities are helping them to grow businesses in their communities?
+It’s not: How do we get more Black and brown founders into this broken Silicon Valley model?
+It’s: How do we go figure out what the opportunities are helping them to grow businesses in their communities?

 Are LPs interested in this kind of model?
 Does it have the kind of growth potential that they need to service their endowments?